Free Valuations Online

 Is this valuation valid for a merger?

-No. In a merger where existing owners become part of the new company there are a number of factors that affect the value of the new entity.
+It may not be.
+In a merger where existing owners become part of the new company there are a number of factors that affect the value of the new entity.
 Please see our blog entry on why valuation in a merger may be different from that in an acquisition for a more complete explanation.

 What if I have a problem during the process?